OpenWaterFoundation/owf-lib-showdown-js/markdown-editor-showdown/README.md

 This tutorial implements a browser markdown editor using showdown and showdown extensions.

-# Recomendations Before Starting
+# Recommendations Before Starting
 Showdown's core library doesn't have any dependencies so the setup is pretty straightforward.
-However, Showdown's documentation encourages people to use a package manager suce as [bower](https://bower.io/) to manage project dependencies.
+However, Showdown's documentation encourages people to use a package manager such as [bower](https://bower.io/) to manage project dependencies.

 Install bower on npm:
 ```
 npm install -g bower
 ```
-Intall showdown on bower:
+Install showdown on bower:

 ```
 bower install showdown